oceanprotocol-archive/tech-spikes-2017-to-2019/23-ocean-v3/poc3/README.md

 ### Introduction
 This repo demonstrates the L1 dynamic fee in ocean protocol prior token minting.
-The fee it self is based on the price of the gas and the amount of the consumed/used gas (gas count).
+The fee itself is based on the price of the gas and the amount of the consumed/used gas (gas count).

 The below formula describes how the fee is calculated: